-Following completion of the Sportium Acquisition in October 2019, we added a "Sports Betting & Online" business division to our operations to report the results of operations from Sportium which are reflected in our special purpose consolidated financial statements as of the year ended December 31, 2019.
+Following completion of the Sportium Acquisition in October 2019, we added a "Sports Betting & Online" business division to our operations to report the results of operations from Sportium which are reflected in our consolidated financial statements.
 Prior to the completion of the Sportium Acquisition, we were reporting the results of the Sportium joint venture under our slots division and as a result, no comparative financial information is available.